rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Parameters

 P2Rank uses global static parameters object.
-In code it can be accessed with `Params.getInst()` or through `Parametrized` trait.
+In the code, it can be accessed with `Params.getInst()` or through `Parametrized` trait.
 For full list of parameters see `Params.groovy`.

 Parameters can be set in 2 ways:
 1. on the command line `-<param_name> <value>`